J. Peter Pham

 Pham served on the Senior Advisory Group of the U.S. Africa Command (AFRICOM) from 2008-2013.

 J. Peter Pham is currently a Distinguished Fellow at the Atlantic Council.
-He is also Vice Chairman of the Board of the Smithsonian National Museum of African Art in Washington, DC, as well as a Non-Executive Director of Africell Global Holdings and of Rainbow Rare Earths Limited.
+Since 2015, he has been a member of the Board of the Smithsonian National Museum of African Art in Washington, DC, serving as Vice Chair from 2016-2021.
+He is currently also a Non-Executive Director of Africell Global Holdings and of Rainbow Rare Earths Limited as well as a Strategic Advisor to dClimate.